z-katas/sysops-squad/ADRs/adr_state_machine_in_one_place.md

 The ticket goes through various state changes during its lifecycle.
 Each state change may trigger different behaviours:
 - Change from DRAFT to CREATED triggers an event to assign relevant Expert for the task.
 - Change from CREATED to ASSIGNED triggers an event to notify the assigned Expert about the task.
-- Change from INPROGRESS to COMPLETED triggers an event to send relevant survey to the Customer email.
+- Change from INPROGRESS to COMPLETED triggers an event to send relevant the survey to the Customer email.

 See diagram for the state changes allowed.